bitcoin-dot-org/Bitcoin.org/_includes/guide_block_chain.md

 illustration above.

-When miners produce simultaneous blocks at the end of the block chain, each peer individually chooses which block to trust.
-(In the absence of other considerations, discussed below, peers usually trust the first block they see.)
+When miners produce simultaneous blocks at the end of the block chain, each node individually chooses which block to accept.
+In the absence of other considerations, discussed below, nodes usually use the first block they see.

 Eventually a miner produces another block which attaches to only one of the competing simultaneously-mined blocks.
-This makes that side of the fork longer than the other side.
-Assuming a fork only contains valid blocks, normal peers always follow the longest fork (the most difficult chain to recreate) and throw away ([orphan][]{:#term-orphan}{:.term}) blocks belonging to shorter forks.
+This makes that side of the fork stronger than the other side.
+Assuming a fork only contains valid blocks, normal peers always follow the the most difficult chain to recreate and throw away [stale blocks][stale block]{:#term-stale-block}{:.term} belonging to shorter forks.
+(Stale blocks are also sometimes called orphans or orphan blocks, but those terms are also used for blocks without a known parent block.)

 [Long-term forks][long-term fork]{:#term-long-term-fork}{:.term} are possible if different miners work at cross-purposes, such as some miners diligently working to extend the block chain at the